-Transfer credit is awarded on the basis of credits earned at a regionally accredited, residential, non-profit, college or university.
-Online courses are accepted only from regionally accredited, residential, non-profit, 4-year colleges and universities.
+Transfer credit is awarded on the basis of credits earned at a regionally accredited, non-profit, college or university.
 Credits are transferable only for courses in which a grade of “C” or better is earned.
 “P” in a pass/fail system, or other such notations, are interpreted as “C” or better.
 RISD does not accept credit for life experience, workforce, or military training.
 RISD does accept prior learning assessment credit for some Advanced Placement (AP), Advanced Level (A-Level) subject qualification, or International Baccalaureate (IB), but does not award credit for College Level Examination Program (CLEP), Dantes Subject Standardized Tests (DSST), or workshop or programs approved by the American Council on Education (ACE).

 Credits for transfer courses will be adjusted to match the credit system in effect at Rhode Island School of Design.
 Credits from schools on the quarter system (rather than semester system) will be converted as 5 quarter credits equal to 3 semester credits.
 Grades from transferred courses are not recorded on a student’s RISD transcript nor are they included in the calculation of the RISD GPA.
 Instead, like all other transfer credit, a grade of “T”, for transfer credit, is assigned.
 Credits earned at institutions outside the United States are evaluated on a case-by-case basis, taking into account all factors deemed necessary, including appropriate national recognition of institutional quality.